Non-Surgical treatment of elbow osteoarthritis – alternatives to elbow replacement

 - A convertible replacement allows for more movement in a more damaged elbow.

 - Less mobility will be offered if the surgeon has concerns about collateral ligament insufficiency.
 Ligament insufficiency can be one of the elbow ligaments that have not survived a traumatic injury or it could just be a loose or damaged ligament as we demonstrated in the above image.
-Loose, damaged ligaments are something we can deal with utilizing injection treatments.
+Loose, damaged ligaments are something we can deal with by utilizing injection treatments.
 This is discussed below.

-The reality is if you are a manual laborer, a throwing athlete, a wheelchair-assisted individual, the chances are that you will wear out this replacement or cause hardware failure.
+The reality is if you are a manual laborer, a throwing athlete, or a wheelchair-assisted individual, the chances are that you will wear out this replacement or cause hardware failure.

 Finally, the problems with elbow replacement and degenerative arthritis.

 The study authors suggest: “Because the elbow is not a weight-bearing joint, the incidence of primary osteoarthritis is rarer than that in other joints.
-The incidence is higher in the overused upper extremities (in manual laborers, throwing athletes, wheelchair-assisted individuals).
+The incidence is higher in the overused upper extremities (in manual laborers, throwing athletes, and wheelchair-assisted individuals).
 Patients with primary osteoarthritis typically have higher functional demands and capabilities than those with inflammatory arthritis.)
 Thus, it is critical to communicate with the patient regarding postoperative management, with the surgeon stressing that the risk of complications could increase if the patient continues to have the same habitual pattern of elbow use.”

-The reality is if you are a manual laborer, a throwing athlete, a wheelchair-assisted individual, the chances are that you will wear out this replacement or cause hardware failure.
+The reality is if you are a manual laborer, a throwing athlete, or a wheelchair-assisted individual, the chances are that you will wear out this replacement or cause hardware failure.